vitrayagithub/hipml/Specification.md

 ## Policy sections:

 ### Policy Atrributes
-This section has the details of the policy that together identify the policy uniquely.
+This section has the details of the policy as described in the Policy entity above, that together identify the policy uniquely.
 This section may also contain custom attributes that are used in eligibility or coverage determination.

 ```yaml
 Policy Attributes: